Français

 People who might accuse us of playing God are doing the same by telling what you should and should not do - ignore them- It is not a case of engineering but like those who use the rhythm method of contraception, it is working with nature's way.
 You yourself are part of Nature and therefore your desire is also part of Nature.

-23. When is the right time to try conception for a baby boy: some people say on ovulation day, others say 12-24h before ovulation ?
+23. When is the right time to try conception for a baby boy, some people say on ovulation day, some say 12-24h before ovulation?

-It is just a question of having alignment between ovulation and a day when the ph of the sperm is acidic and the ph of the egg membrane is alkaline and the BabyByGender calenda gives you these dates - nature does not choose according to any sperm lying around from 2 days previous to the ovulation.
-After ovulation there is no hope of a conception at all !
-If you are trying for a boy you must provide an alkaline ph as opposed to acidic.
+It is just a question of having alinement between ovulation and a day when the pH of the sperm is acidic and the pH of the egg membrane is alkaline and the BabyByGender calendar gives you these dates - nature does not choose according to any sperm lying around from 2 days previous to the ovulation.
+After ovulation there is no hope of a conception at all!
+If you are trying for a boy you must provide an alkaline pH as opposed to acidic.